Esri/geotrigger-python/README.rst

-The ``GeotriggerClient`` can also be used as if it were a device, which will allow you to send location updates and fire triggers, but you will not be able to receive any Geotrigger notifications.
+The ``GeotriggerClient`` can also be used as if it were a device, which will allow you to send location updates and fire triggers, but you will not be able to receive any Geotrigger notifications, because they are sent as push messages to actual mobile devices.
 You can use the `trigger/history <https://developers.arcgis.com/en/geotrigger-service/api-reference/trigger-history/>`__ API route or configure your triggers with a ``callbackUrl`` in order to observe that triggers are being fired.